Seek out just about any list naming the “most expensive cities in the world,” and chances are that London, England, will be on it.

 So, as someone who both loves London and also loves saving money when in expensive cities, I've come up with some tried and true ways to save money in London.

-Hotel prices in London are sky-high, and the city's hotels as a whole have been named some of the worst in the world.
+Hotel prices in London can be sky-high, and many of the city's pricey hotels are just average in terms of what you get.
 Ideally you would have friends or family in London to stay with (really the best way to experience any city), but, if you don't, there are still options beyond mediocre hotels.

 Hostels in London